-On the Inputs screen, you can view the currently selected video and audio input sources and map audio sources to the channels supported by your editing application.
+On the Input Select Screen, you can view the currently selected video and audio input sources and map audio sources to the channels supported by your editing application.
 Two information panes in the screen are provided: Video Input and Audio Input.